Endangered Hawaiian monk seal population rises to 1,400

-The population of Hawaiian monk seals, one world's most critically endangered marine mammals, has been increasing 3 percent a year for the past three years, federal wildlife officials said Tuesday.
+The population of Hawaiian monk seals — one of the world's most critically endangered marine mammals — has been increasing 3 percent a year for the past three years, federal wildlife officials said.

-There are now about 1,400 Hawaiian monk seals in the wild, said Charles Littnan, the lead scientist of the Hawaiian Monk Seal Research Program at the National Oceanic and Atmospheric Administration.
+There are now about 1,400 of the seals in the wild, said Charles Littnan, lead scientist of the Hawaiian Monk Seal Research Program at the National Oceanic and Atmospheric Administration.

-The population has experienced increases in the past, including the mid-2000s, but he characterized those as minor blips.

-"This is phenomenal, hopeful news for the population," Littnan told reporters.
+"This is phenomenal, hopeful news for the population," Littnan said Tuesday.
 "Yet we have a long way to go to recovery."

+The population has experienced increases in the past, including the mid-2000s, but Littnan characterized those as minor blips.

-Hawaiian monk seals declined in numbers for years, most recently as juveniles struggled to compete for food with large fish and sharks in the remote Northwestern Hawaiian Islands, a mostly uninhabited stretch of tiny atolls that includes Midway Atoll.
+Hawaiian monk seals declined in numbers for years, most recently as juveniles struggled to compete for food with large fish and sharks in the remote Northwestern Hawaiian Islands, a mostly uninhabited stretch of tiny atolls that includes Midway.

 At one point, only one in five juveniles in the Northwestern Hawaiian Islands lived to adulthood.

-But Littnan said more juveniles are now surviving, He said this is in part because of programs like those that disentangle seals from marine debris and take malnourished young seals to a Big Island seal hospital to nurse them back to health.
+Littnan said more juveniles are now surviving in part because of programs like those that disentangle seals from marine debris and take malnourished young seals to a Big Island seal hospital to nurse them back to health.

 Littnan says about 30 percent of Hawaiian monk seals are alive today because of the programs.

-He also attributed the rebound to broader environmental changes, like El Nino, which is a periodic warming of parts of the Pacific that changes weather globally.
-El Nino patterns can help boost the food supply for the seals which eat squid, eels, crab and other marine life.
+He also attributed the rebound to broader environmental changes, such as El Nino, which is a periodic warming of parts of the Pacific that changes weather globally.
+El Nino patterns can help boost the food supply for the seals that eat squid, eels, crab and other marine life.

+The population in the Northwestern Hawaiian Islands is estimated at about 1,100.
+The population in the main Hawaiian Islands, home to Honolulu and other cities, is 300.
+The population in the main islands was growing for many years but has leveled out and stabilized, Littnan said.

 The monk seal population had been declining since the 1950s, when federal authorities counted 3,400 seals on Northwestern Hawaiian Island beaches.
-Federal officials want to return the population to this level.
+Federal officials want to return the population to that level.

 Comments